Austin-Higgins/Austin-Higgins/README.md

-- 👋 Hi, I’m @Austin-Higgin
+- 👋 Hi, I’m @Austin-Higgins
-- 🌱 I’m currently learning Go and Rust
+- 🌱 I’m working with Go and Rust
-- 📚 Class of 2022 - BS in Computer Science
+- 📚 BS in Computer Science
 - 💼 I design, build, and support infrastructure and automation
-- 🧠 Experience with (Python, React, Powershell, Bash, PostgreSQL, and MongoDB)
+- 🧠 Experience with (Python, Go, Rust, PostgreSQL, and MongoDB)
 - 📫 You can reach me via linkedin at https://www.linkedin.com/in/austin-higgins/